ezunino-phys/3loops_tripole_MoR/README.md

 # 3loops_tripole_MoR
-A repository that contains the code for applying the MoR to the tripole terms in the two mass SAD at three loops.
+A repository that contains the code for applying the MoR to the (fully connected) tripole diagrams in the two time-like and one lightlike SAD at three loops.